Health and Safety

 While Australia is generally a safe place to live, it is still important that you take precautions to reduce the chance of incidents occurring.

-- Keep valuables such as mobile phones, laptops, and iPods out of sight and stay aware of your surroundings when travelling on public transport.
+- Keep valuables such as mobile phones and laptops out of sight.
+Stay aware of your surroundings when travelling on public transport, especially at night.

 - Check Public Transport timetables in advance.
 Avoid long waits on platforms and around Public Transport hubs.
 If you do have a long wait, stay in well-lit areas or near open shops.